Enlarging and Reducing Sculptures for Bronze Statues

 more expensive and heavier

-usually still needs finishing touches
+usually still requires finishing

-Make molds or print directly?
+Making molds or printing directly?

 Conclusion